Two Paths in Digital Literary Research: NovelTM and CWRC in Focus

 Where It All Started

-NovelTM started as this focused novel project at Universidad de McGill, with Andrew Piper bringing together experts like Richard Jean So and Hardik Vala.
+NovelTM was based at McGill University, led by Andrew Piper bringing together experts like Richard Jean So and Hardik Vala.
 They got solid SSHRC funding and support from ComputeCanada to make it happen.

 What NovelTM and CWRC Bring to Literary Research